 2. Therapeutic management of aging persons designed to retard and prevent the development of many of the aspects of senescence [the process or condition of growing old, especially the condition resulting from the transitions and accumulations of the deleterious aging processes].

-Earth movements and interactions on a global scale; especially, as they relate to the causes and results of the dynamics of the crustal plates and sea-floor spreading.
+Earth movements and interactions on a global scale: Global tectonics refers particularly to the reasons and consequences of the dynamics of the crustal plates and sea-floor spreading.

 glossematics (pl) (noun) (a plural used as a singular)